As an affiliate, we earn from qualifying purchases made on our website.

 The Best Golf Chipper

-For me here, the Ping ChipR is the clear winner.
-And off the back of this test, the Odyssey and the Mazel went onto eBay a few days later and the Ping has stayed in my bag.
+Off the back of this test, the Odyssey and the Mazel went onto eBay a few days later and the Ping has stayed in my bag.

 I got the Mazel in a sale and made £10 profit on it.
 I lost £10 on the Odyssey, after a year of use, but had a huge amount of interest in the club.
 It’s very clear that these clubs are hugely popular and sought-after.
 So if you do want to buy several to try, hopefully, you wouldn’t lose too much money.

-Despite holing out those two shots with the Mazel, the Odyssey would have been my second choice and I might have kept it were it not for the Ping ChipR.
-The Odyssey certainly works really well for me within 20 yards but the Ping is more consistent and better – for me – from further out.
+Despite holing out those two shots with the Mazel, the Odyssey would have been my second choice (before testing the Cleveland) and I might have kept it were it not for the Ping ChipR.

 If you struggle with alignment, then the Odyssey is possibly the best club for you because its “Marxman Alignment System” is excellent.
 That’s not the problem I have with chipping so it’s less valuable to me.